Lead Generation Chatbots: How They Work and Why They Convert

 Contact details captured in context

 Instead of presenting a blank form, the chatbot asks for contact information after the visitor is already engaged.
-"I can get a plumber to call you back within the hour — what's the best number to reach you?" converts far better than a cold "Enter your phone number" field.
-The key is that by this point, the visitor has already invested in the conversation and received value — sharing their details feels like a natural next step, not an ask.
+"I can get a plumber to call you back within the hour, what's the best number to reach you?" converts far better than a cold "Enter your phone number" field.
+By this point the visitor has invested in the conversation and received value.
+Sharing their details feels like a natural next step, not an ask.

 Lead routed or action triggered